-PALM LEAF CHARM - ACCESSORIES COLLECTION - EVERGREEN LEATHER
+PALM LEAF TASSEL - EVERGREEN LEATHER

 Our Artisan Collection consists of products constructed using newly loomed artisan fabrics, custom created on a small-batch scale, ensuring attention to detail and quality of the highest standard.
 Commissioning the weaving and looming of these new fabrics is vital to the Guatemalan people, as it creates a sustainable form of income for our artisans.
 Thank you for helping us keep this beautiful art form alive, and supporting the well-being of our beloved Guatemalan artisans!